About Medical IDs

 - Can I get my ID sooner?

 Yes.
 An additional fee will apply.
-You may choose from two processing options:
+We offer a Rush processing option:

 Transit time will depend on the Ship method you select.
 See Ship Options below.